hsm207/sycamore/README.md

 - Docker compose up --pull-always
 5. The Sycamore demo UI will be at localhost:3000

-You can next choose to run a demo that prepares and ingests data from the Sort Benchmark website, crawl data from a public website, or write your own data preparation script.
-[Each will link to the tutorial]
+You can next choose to run a demo that [prepares and ingests data from the Sort Benchmark website](docs/source/welcome_to_sycamore/get_started.md#demo-ingest-and-query-sort-benchmark-dataset), [crawl data from a public website](docs/source/welcome_to_sycamore/get_started.md#demo-ingest-and-query-data-from-an-arbitrary-website), or write your own data preparation script.

+NEED LINK

-For more info about Sycamore’s data prep feature, visit here [link to GitHub readme].
+For more info about Sycamore’s data ingestion and preparation feature set, visit the [Sycamore documentation](docs/source/data_ingestion_and_preparation/data_preparation_concepts.md).

 ## Resources